Frequently Asked Questions

 What is ART-SEED?

 ART-SEED is an intimate, up-close look at artists working within their fields.
 Although not required, we ask all of our artists to participate in presenting their work to our local community.
 This takes the form of open studios, performance, readings and a question and answer period.
-ART-seed happens every Tuesday at 6pm during the residency season in our event space and is free and open to the public.

 How is the farm program related to the artist residency?